A survey on the growth rate inequality for sphere endomorphisms: Annulus maps

-\section{annulus maps}
+\section{Annulus maps}

-Sphere endomorphisms are too large of a universe.
-It is natural to try and focus on the simplest cases at the beginning.
+Sphere endomorphisms are too large of a universe to handle.
+It is natural to focus on the simplest cases at the beginning.
 Other than homeomorphisms, the simplest maps one can think of, in terms of their local properties, are covering maps.
-A covering map $f:X\to Y$ is a continuous map such that every $y\in Y$ has an open neighborhood $V$ whose preimage is a disjoint union of open sets each of one is mapped homeomorphically onto $V$.
-If one is interested in dynamics though, one needs $X$ to be equal to $Y$, that is, one wants a {\it self-covering} $f:X\to X$ in order to be able to iterate.
+A \textit{covering map} $f:X\to Y$ is a continuous map such that every $y\in Y$ has an open neighborhood $V$ whose preimage is a disjoint union of open sets and each of them is mapped homeomorphically onto $V$.
+If, however, one is interested in dynamics, one needs $X$ to be equal to $Y$, that is, one wants a \textit{self-covering} $f:X\to X$ in order to be able to iterate the map.
 However, the only possible covering maps $f:S^2 \to S^2$ are homeomorphisms.
 So, if one wants to escape the invertible world, one needs to allow critical points to be present.
 The best generalization is the following: